-Twenty-two healthy participants were recruited for a study and randomly assigned to an experimental group (GRD, grounded sleeping, n = 12) or control group (UGD, sham-grounded sleeping, n = 10) to evaluate the effects of 10 days recovery with GRD vs. UGD following a single intensive downhill treadmill intervention in a triple-blinded manner.
+To test the effects of Earthing on muscle recovery, a study was conducted on 22 healthy participants.
+The participants were randomly assigned to an experimental group (GRD, grounded sleeping, n = 12) or control group (UGD, sham-grounded sleeping, n = 10) to evaluate the effects of 10 days recovery with GRD vs. UGD following a single intensive downhill treadmill intervention in a triple-blinded manner.

 Earthing offers healing benefits above and beyond the results typically seen with icing.
 Regardless of the extent of the injury, pain reduction is significant with Earthing compared to ice; frequently, 40 or 50 percent less.
 I have never experienced that kind of healing with icing.
 Icing has, in fact, fallen into some disfavor.
 Earthing is the perfect replacement, Nature’s remarkable healing tool.